peterheard01/logic-room/_posts/powering-the-cross-platform-economy-with-javascript/2017-06-21-powering-the-cross-platform-economy-with-javascript.md

 They are tasked not with creating the systems per se but in managing the direction of the quality and the organisational specification that the systems 'could' meet.

-For example; on some of our recent projects we have begun to establish which parts of a new piece of software could be leveraged against other business objectives - so that we can take a s'trategic approach' to our development efforts.
+For example; on some of our recent projects we have begun to establish which parts of a new piece of software could be leveraged against other business objectives - so that we can take a 'strategic approach' to our development efforts.

 What's important to note here is we still develop systems to meet only one requirement at a time, but we keep in our objectives the ability to build re-usable code.
 This is built into the specifics of our Agile and Continuous integration environments from the outset.